yunjuc/AirBnB_clone/README.md

 # Overview

 This is the first part to the AirBnB clone project for the Holbertonschool.
 It includes the console which we can use to manage our AirBnB objects.
-Think, shell!
+Thanks, shell!

 ## Instructions